 Discuss.
-Ask, "How soon can a new believer start to lead another new little gathering?"
-(Good answer: as soon as they have an opportunity.)
-Ask, "How is a new leader in a gathering different from a pastor or a clergyman?"
-(Good answer: Anyone can lead a gathering.
-Pastors and clergyman must meet many criteria.)
+"How soon can a new believer start to lead another new little gathering?"
+"How is a new leader in a gathering different from a pastor or a clergyman?"

 Role play.
 Explain that several weeks later, Oldie and Newbie are talking about Newbie's new gathering.